 The Office of Undergraduate Research and Major Awards offers the Undergraduate Research Travel Fellowship to support undergraduate students from the University of Houston in enhancing their academic development, disseminating their research results, and increasing the visibility of the institution by supporting undergraduate student travel at regional, national, and international conferences.
 The travel funding is intended for undergraduates presenting the results of their research or creative activities at meetings for a regional, national, or international audience within their academic discipline.

 Nature of Support

 - The maximum amount of each individual travel award is $750.00.
-There is not an exception to this amount for foreign travel.
-Only the most economical fares are eligible for this program and students may not receive more than the state approved per diem rate for lodging and meals.
+There is no exception to this amount for foreign travel.
+Only the most economical fares are eligible for this program and students may not receive more than the state-approved per diem rate for lodging and meals.
 You may search for specific per diem rates here.